UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Betty_Cooper.md

 These are the course notes that I took.
-The course covered all aspects surrounding the computer, briefly: its background, simple engineering circuits, how to do a job, programming actions required, flow charts, input/output, accuracy, checking, testing, setting up and starting a program on the computer (initial orders), original job specification, operating instructions, etc.; ending with writing, testing, and correcting a dummy program.
+The course covered all aspects surrounding the computer, briefly: its background, simple engineering circuits, how to do a job, programming actions required, flow charts, inputoutput, accuracy, checking, testing, setting up and starting a program on the computer (initial orders), original job specification, operating instructions, etc.; ending with writing, testing, and correcting a dummy program.

-\[Reading from notes:\] “How did it start?
+\Reading from notes:\ “How did it start?
 You press the Start button, and it’s got an initial order, which reads in the cards to set up the program.
 It reads in the program, which was on cards; sets them out; and then as soon as it’s got to its end of cycle, it starts working with the